29 Types of Frogs in Mississippi

 The Southern Chorus Frog is one type of frog that lives in Mississippi.
 This amphibian is light brown with speckles and often has red or orange spots on its back.

-These types of frogs in Mississippi are approximately three inches long, give off a squeak-like sound when threatened, and can be found near bodies of water or moist ground.
+These frogs in Mississippi are approximately three inches long, give off a squeak-like sound when threatened, and can be found near bodies of water or moist ground.

 To identify this type of frog, look for the following features: smooth skin, wide mouth, and dark patches on the head near the eyes that resemble a bow tie.